mikkurogue/smoke/readme.md

 You can open a file, edit the file and save the file!!!!

-That is it.
-Just the cursor is a bit done goofed
+That is it, tree sitter maybe?
+LSP support?
+The sky is the limit!